 Prepare your application

-You will quickly notice that you are not the only one looking for accommodation.
+You will quickly realise that you are not the only one looking for place to live.
 Group visits are not uncommon and you may have to wait in the stairwell of the building until it is your turn.
 Accommodation is scarce, so a word of advice: prepare your application in advance and hand it in as soon as you can after the visit.

 Qualifying as a tenant